Sung-Huan/ANNOgesic/docs/source/subcommands.rst

 ===========  ============  ==========  =======

 First row is the header of table, the last column is the name of motif/promoter.
-If you use ANNOgesic to detect the promoters, the table will be generated automatically.
+If subcommand ``promoter`` was used for detecting promoter, the table will be generated automatically.
 Please refer to the section of ``promoter``.